corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

-TL;DR - this is a getting started Hands-On-Lab that walks you through our new JSON Schema code generation library and tools for C#.
+TL;DR - this is a getting started Hands-On-Lab that walks you through our new JSON Schema-based code generation library and tools for C#.
+It builds on `System.Text.Json` to provide rich serialization, deserialization, composition, and validation support.

 ## Goals